zoisite-rb/zoisite-rb/guides/source/api_documentation_guidelines.md

 API Documentation Guidelines
 ============================

-This guide documents the Ruby on Rails API documentation guidelines.
+This guide documents the Zoisite API documentation guidelines.

 After reading this guide, you will know: